roblosplaya/Bloxstrap2.7.0-with-Multi-Instance/README.md

 # Installation

-To use it,simply replace the Bloxstrap.exe at \AppData\Local\Bloxstrap with the given .exe
+To use it,simply replace the Bloxstrap.exe at %localappdata%\Bloxstrap with the given .exe

 [Guide on how to install it](https://www.youtube.com/watch?v=fGm2sPt9Sh8) (ignore the Discord part) If it's not working for you, try turning off this setting and instlaling it again